dwf/rescued-scipy-wiki/AstroLibCoordsSoftwareSurvey.rst

 * `NOVAS <http://aa.usno.navy.mil/software/novas/novas_info.html>`_ This is the USNO software that underlies the Astronomical Almanac.
 Originally in FORTRAN, there is now a C version.

-  * There's also a `PyNOVAS <http://pynovas.sourceforge.net/>`_ project at SourceForge_, but it appears to be moribund: created in 2001 and no activity since.
+  * There's also a `PyNOVAS <http://pynovas.sourceforge.net/>`_ project at SourceForge, but it appears to be moribund: created in 2001 and no activity since.
 There was a slight revival January, 2006.

-* The `PyEphem_ <http://www.rhodesmill.org/brandon/projects/pyephem.html>`_ software includes support for fixed targets in a package that is primarily aimed at supporting moving targets.
+* The `PyEphem <http://www.rhodesmill.org/brandon/projects/pyephem.html>`_ software includes support for fixed targets in a package that is primarily aimed at supporting moving targets.
 Its design and user interface look crisp and clean.

   * It uses `XEphem <http://www.clearskyinstitute.com/xephem/>`_ by Elwood Charles Downey as its computing engine.
 XEphem is commercial software, with a restrictive license for free use.
 Its documentation claims "professional accuracy" but doesn't cite any test standards.
 The AAVSO `recommends <http://www.aavso.org/data/software/xephem.shtml>`_ it for their observers.